Hamilton North, New Zealand: Founders Theatre

 Founders Theatre was Hamilton's largest and best-known theatrical venue with a capacity of 1,249, opened in 1961.
 It was officially opened on 17 November 1962 by Mayor Denis Rogers, and the Dame Hilda Ross Memorial Fountain, in front of the theatre, was opened by Prime Minister Keith Holyoake in 1963.
 The theatre also performed an important Town Hall function for the city hosting many Civic and Institutional ceremonies.
+The adjacent fountain in Boyes Park was built in 1978 for $87,000 and contains a time capsule of Hamilton's Centenary.

 In 2015 the flying system, holding stage curtains, lights, scenery, etc was found to be unsafe.
 The theatre doors closed on 1 March 2016, due to health and safety concerns.
 The city council took submissions from residents of Hamilton to decide its future and was, in 2018, exploring proposals.
-Further investigation classified the theatre as earthquake-prone, so it will be demolished.
+Further investigation classified the theatre as earthquake-prone, so a vote was taken by the council that it be demolished despite extensive protests.

-The adjacent fountain in Boyes Park was built in 1978 for $87,000 and contains a time capsule of Hamilton's Centenary.